Parachutes/EMG_Classification/README.md

-  Once all these packages have been successfully installed and this repository has been cloned to the local, you can start to produce Dataset_A and Dataset_B (for more details about Dataset_A and Dataset_B please check the report) by simply executing "DataModification.py".
+  Once all these packages have been successfully installed and this repository has been cloned to the local, you can start to produce Dataset_A (data/features_windowing) and Dataset_B (data/raw_windowing) (for more details about Dataset_A and Dataset_B please check the report) by simply executing "DataModification.py" under the directory "/src".

     python3 DataModification.py

-This process usually takes around ten minutes and
+This process usually takes around ten minutes and the size of combination of Dataset_A and Dataset_B around   GB.
+After two new datasets are produced, you can then do the classification by simply executing relevant classifier files under the directory "/src".

+    python3 ClassifierKNN.py

+    python3 ClassifierSVM.py

+    python3 ClassifierNN.py

+All of these three classifiers will classify the samples in Dataset_A.

+    python3 ClassifierCNN.py

+Convolutonal neural network will classify the samples in Dataset_B.

+The accuracies will be given in the end of execution of each classifier.